Kanban (signboard in Japanese) is hands-down the best visualization methodology within project management.

 The app integrates with various other tools, such as GitHub, Slack, Zapier, and more.

-Since it’s an open-source solution, Taiga is free of charge, though it offers a (hefty!) paid plan for 24/7 support at $70/month.
+Since it’s an open-source solution, Taiga is free of charge, though it offers a (hefty!) paid plan for 24/7 support at $70/month or $600 billed annually.

 19. Monday.com